anders-biostat/MethSCAn/docs/index.md

 ## Souce Code

-The source code is hosted GitHub repository [anders-biostat/MethSCAn](https://github.com/anders-biostat/MethSCAn).
+The source code is hosted at the GitHub repository [anders-biostat/MethSCAn](https://github.com/anders-biostat/MethSCAn).

 ## Code Contributors